pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 ## .tanzuignore file

-Use the optional `.tanzuignore` file at the root of your project directory to indicate which files or directories in your project are not required to build or run your application (e.g.
-README.md, .git, docs, etc...).
-Including such files in your .`tanzuignore` can provide the following
+Use the optional `.tanzuignore` file at the root of your project directory to indicate which files or directories in your project are not required to build or run your application such as `README.md`, .git, or docs.
+Including these files in your .`tanzuignore` provides the following
 benefits:

 1. Items included in the `.tanzuignore` file are not uploaded when you upload your source code.
 This